gmzabos/tf-stellar-core/README.md

 # tf-stellar-core

 ### What is this repository for? ###
-* Install Stellar Core infrastructure using terraform
+* Stellar Core infrastructure deployment on AWS via terraform

 ## Terraform version
 * Terraform version: 0.14.7